 browser namespace.
 The process of porting an extension from Chrome or Opera is, therefore, relatively straightforward:

-- Install your extension in Firefox using about:debugging or the web-ext tool (this is an option similar to Chrome’s command line tools).
+- Install your extension in Firefox by using about:debugging or the web-ext tool (similar to Chrome’s command-line tools).

 - Test your extension.